akphi/config-tester/.github/COMMIT_CONVENTION.md

 - no dot (.) at the end

 ### Body

+> This section is often optional but highly recommended.
+This is a good place to put documentation with references to RFCs, issues, literatures...
+Documentation like this often provide invaluable contextual knowledge on the change and it is saved permanantly by Git so it does not become lost over time like code comments.

 Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
 The body should include the motivation for the change and contrast this with previous behavior.